brycejech/Content-Security-Policy/docs/index.md

 [Content Security Policy on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)

-A content security policy allows us to instruct the browser on the origins that scripts, images, iframes, and other web resources are allowed to be loaded and interpreted for any given web page.
+A content security policy allows us to instruct the browser on the origins from which scripts, images, iframes, and other web resources are allowed to be loaded and executed for any given web page.

+A CSP should not be your only layer of defense against XSS attacks.
+User input should still never be trusted and always be sanitized.
+However, when leveraged correctly, a robust content security policy can be an extremely versatile addition to your defense in depth strategy.

 A CSP applies to a single web page only, it can be unique for a single page or consistent across an entire site.
 CSPs can also be combined; in the case of multiple CSPs, browsers will attempt to honor all of them.
+Note that the policy can only get more restrictive, not less, if multiple CSP headers are specified.

 A CSP gives us very fine control over the origins from which web resources can be loaded (including our own).